 You will be visited regularly by your Training Officer from Tyne North Training who will assess and monitor your progress and set new learning objectives.
 Your Training Officer will ensure that you are getting the right level of support and they will help manage with any issues that might arise.

-97% OF OUR APPRENTICE’S HAVE FOUND THEIR APPRENTICESHIP IDEAL IN HELPING THEM START THEIR CHOSEN CAREER
+OUR APPRENTICE’S FIND THEIR APPRENTICESHIP IDEAL IN HELPING THEM START THEIR CHOSEN CAREER

 Hear what our engineering apprentices have to say

 If you are interested in a career in engineering, then a Tyne North Training apprenticeship in the following area is the ideal first step: